prl-theworkshop/prl-theworkshop.github.io/README.md

 The reference timezone for all deadlines is UTC-12.
 That is, as long as there is still some place anywhere in the world where the deadline has not yet passed, you are on time!

-## Tentative program structure – fully virtual
+## Program (under construction)

-In general, the program will consist of the following kind of activities.
+The event will be fully virtual, consisting of:

 * Invited talks.
 30m + 10m for Q&A.
 * Oral presentations for some papers.
 8m + 2m for Q&A.
 * One poster session.
 60m.
 * Discussion sessions.
 20m.

-The program is span 10 hours split in two consecutive days in 4-6 August.
-A day of the program might as follows
+The program spans 10 hours split into two consecutive days

 * Invited talk – 40m
 * Oral talks – 20m